Lumber Is Up 5% This Spring — What Does It Mean for Your GTA Reno Budget?

 What the numbers actually look like

 Concrete and drywall costs have stayed relatively stable, but anything touching steel (posts, beam pockets, lintels) or imported fixtures has been unpredictable.
-Contractors I’ve spoken with are building 8–12% contingencies into quotes right now — which is higher than the usual 5%.
+Contractors I have spoken with are building 8–12% contingencies into quotes right now — which is higher than the usual 5%.

-What this means if you’re hiring trades this spring
+What this means if you are hiring trades this spring

 A few practical notes from 50+ years of watching these cycles:

 Lock your lumber quote early.
-If a contractor gives you a materials quote today, ask how long it’s good for.
+If a contractor gives you a materials quote today, ask how long it is good for.
 Some are only holding prices 14–21 days right now.
 Get it in writing.

 Be skeptical of suspiciously low bids.
-With tariff uncertainty, a contractor who bids tight on materials either knows something others don’t, or is planning to re-negotiate mid-project.
-Neither is ideal.
-This thread on contractors quoting higher covers the dynamic well.
+With tariff uncertainty, a contractor who bids tight on materials either knows something other trades do not, or they are planning to come back mid-job with a change order.
+Ask them specifically how they are handling lumber escalation.

 One thing worth flagging for anyone mid-planning right now: the volatility is making quotes from suppliers almost meaningless beyond 30 days.
 We’ve had two contractors on current builds come back after 6 weeks with material costs revised upward — not because anyone was padding numbers, but because the supplier’s lumber yard repriced on receipt.